Mikejo5000/vsts-docs-pr/docs/_shared/qa-why-no-owned-organizations.md

 #### Q:	Why don't I see the VSTS organizations that I own after I sign in to my Visual Studio profile on visualstudio.com?

-A:	The list of organizations that you own are associated with the identity that you use to sign in to VSTS.
+A:	The list of organizations that your own are associated with the identity that you use to sign in to VSTS.

-If you were asked to choose between your personal Microsoft account or your work or school account when you signed in, you might have selected the wrong identity.
+If you're asked to choose between your personal Microsoft account or your work or school account when you signed in, you might have selected the wrong identity.

 <img src="_img/sign-in-picker.png" alt="Choose work or school account, or personal Microsoft account" style="border: 1px solid #CCCCCC">